khrt/Raisin/README.md

 # DESCRIPTION

-Raisin is a REST API micro framework for Perl.
+Raisin is a REST API microframework for Perl.
-It's designed to run on Plack, providing a simple DSL to easily develop RESTful APIs.
+It's designed to run on Plack, providing a simple DSL to develop RESTful APIs easily.
 It was inspired by [Grape](https://github.com/intridea/grape).

 # FUNCTIONS